romaleev/argyle-task/README.md

 ## Future Improvements

-- **State Management**: As the application grows, managing the global state with React Context could become cumbersome.
-Migrating to a more scalable solution like **Redux** or **Zustand** could help future-proof the app.
 - **Lazy Loading**: For better performance, implement lazy loading or pagination to handle large datasets, especially for posts and comments.
 - **Accessibility**: Improve accessibility by adding ARIA labels and roles where necessary.